 10. Country Boy Mine: Check out Country Boy Mine.
 You can tour the mine, gold pan, etc…

-11. Arapahoe Basin Ropes Courses: These are so much fun.
-Depending on the age or your kids, there is something for everyone.
+11. Arapahoe Basin Ropes Courses: The ropes course is so much fun.
+Depending on the age of your kids, there is something for everyone.
 Plus you can take a chairlift ride or do some frisbee golf!

 12. Frisco Bike Park: Another fun bike park!
 There is a pump track, skills area, dual slalom, and lots of jumps!